-How To Stop Rotten Customer Service Experiences In Your Retail Store
+How To Stop Bad Customer Service Experiences In Your Retail Store

 By Bob Phibbs

 Last week I wrote a rather scathing review the customer service skills I experienced during my visit to The Ritz-Carlton in New Orleans that I also shared on social media.

 When I spoke to one of the executives of The Ritz-Carlton organization about my awful customer service experience, he apologized and said, "We should have reeled you in after the first misstep, but somehow you just kept falling further down the hole."